 These discoveries further demonstrated the existence of a large petroleum-producing region in the central and southwestern United States — the Mid-Continent, which today includes hundreds of oilfields reaching from Kansas, Oklahoma and Texas into parts of Louisiana and Missouri.

-The Clayco Oil & Pipe Line Company’s Clayco No. 1 well erupted oil in a region previously known for its mesquite trees, cotton and cattle.
-With a total depth of only 1,628 feet, the discovery brought investors and hundreds of exploration companies.
+Then came the oil gusher on April 1, 1911.
+At first, nobody believed what was happening when the Clayco Oil & Pipe Line Company’s Clayco No. 1 well erupted in a region previously known for its mesquite trees, bales of cotton, and cattle.

-“That day secured Electra’s place in the history books as being one of the most significant oil discoveries in the nation,” proclaims says Bernadette Pruitt, a contributor the Dallas Morning News.
+“That day secured Electra’s place in the history books as being one of the most significant oil discoveries in the nation,” proclaimed Bernadette Pruitt, a contributor the Dallas Morning News.
 The Clayco gusher on cattleman William T. Waggoner’s lease settled into production of about 650 barrels per day from 1,628 feet.

 Founded in Wichita County in 1907, Electra was named after the spoiled daughter of cattle baron W.T.
 Waggoner (according to Texas Monthly, legend has it that Electra once blew $1 million in a single day at Neiman Marcus).

-The rancher, whose property surrounded most the town, had complained about finding oil when drilling water wells for his massive herds of cattle.
+The rancher, whose property surrounded most of the town, had complained about finding oil when drilling water wells for his massive herds of cattle.

-Pump Jack Capital of Texas
+Pump Jack Festival

-“Like mesquite trees, the jacks are such landscape fixtures that most Electrans pay little attention to them,” says Pruitt.
+“Like mesquite trees, the jacks are such landscape fixtures that most Electrans pay little attention to them,” said Pruitt.
 “But tourists do…They’d move their hands up and down and say, ‘What’s that out there?'”

-Highlights include petroleum history photographs exhibited inside Electra’s Grand Theatre; a walking tour of antique oil equipment, including the Clayco well’s boiler; a special Chuck Wagon Gang Lunch and Chili Cook-Off; and educational events for young people.
+Festival highlights include petroleum history photographs exhibited inside Electra’s Grand Theatre; a walking tour of antique oil equipment, including the Clayco well’s boiler; a special Chuck Wagon Gang Lunch and Chili Cook-Off; and educational events for young people.

 Although work remains “to save the Grand,” the theatre was recognized by Texas Historical Commission with Registered Texas Historical Landmark status in 2006 and today hosts community theatre and events.